 Shane Hogle – Former graduate student, now a postdoctoral fellow at Massachusetts Institute of Technology.

-Randie Bundy – Former graduate student, now a postdoctoral fellow at Woods Hole Oceanographic Institution.
+Randie Bundy – Former graduate student, now an Assistant Professor at the University of Washington.

 Kelly Roe – Former graduate student, now an adjunct lecturer at Rochester Institute of Technology.